 To be considered for admission, applicants should have an earned GPA of 2.0 in a college preparatory curriculum or better (2.7 minimum GPA for consideration for nursing, veterinary technology and pre-vet ).

 Becker College has a test optional policy that allows students the choice of whether to submit their SAT or ACT scores in support of their admissions application.
 Applicants who do not chose to submit their test scores must have a cumulative GPA requirement of 2.0 or higher.
-Students who are interested in pre-vet or vet-tech must have a cumulative GPA of 2.7 or higher in order to go test optional.
+(Please Note: Students who are interested in applying for pre-vet or vet-tech must have a cumulative GPA of 2.7 or higher in order to go test flexible).
 Students are required to indicate at the time of application submission whether they will submit test scores.
 It is recommended that a student submit their scores if they believe it will enhance their overall application or qualifications.

-The college does require SAT or ACT scores to be admitted into the following specific majors: nursing, pre-vet and vet-tech.
-All other majors may chose the test flexible option of they meet the minimum GPA requirement.
+The college does require SAT or ACT scores to be admitted into the following specific majors: nursing programs.
+All other majors may chose the test flexible option if they meet the minimum GPA requirement.

 The test flexible option is available for all students regardless of domestic or international student status.
 Please note: international students are still required to submit English Proficiency exam scores (TOEFL, IELTS) and recorded responses through a video feature provided within the application.
 Again, it is recommended that students submit their SAT or ACT scores to provide the college additional information while reviewing your application.